State of Washington Classified Job Specification

 Definition

-Within the Professional Licensing Division of the Department of Licensing, assists in planning, organizing and directing the licensing activities of a professional licensing program.
+Within the Business and Professions Division of the Department of Licensing, assists in planning, and organizing the licensing or regulatory activities for multiple professional licensing programs.

 Distinguishing Characteristics

-1. Initiates and reviews background investigations of license applicants, evaluates documents used to verify compliance with statutory licensing requirements, approves applicant qualifications.
-Evaluates and makes recommendations for approval or denial of waiver requests.
+• Evaluates documents used to verify compliance with statutory licensing and makes recommendations for approval or denial of waiver requests.

-3. Determines appropriate action on complaints of unlicensed practice.
-Initiates administrative investigations and provides technical direction to investigators.
+• Assists with determining appropriate action on complaints of unlicensed practice.
+Provides technical assistance to investigators.
 Monitors probationary licensees, including mandated evaluations and reports.

 Typical Work

-Provides entry level program support to the Professional Licensing Administrator and/or Professional Licensing Manager 2 and is responsible for planning, organizing and coordinating unit activities for a professional licensing program or component(s) of a Professional Licensing program under the Department of Licensing;
+Provides entry level program support to the Professional Licensing Representative 2 and assists with planning and organizing unit activities for multiple professional licensing programs.

-Responsible for assisting in determining appropriate action on complaints of unprofessional, incompetent, impaired and unlicensed practice; initiates administrative investigations and/or provides technical direction to investigators; responsible for evaluating investigative reports prior to disciplinary proceedings; coordinates, ensures due process, and provides testimony during disciplinary proceedings in conjunction with the assistant attorneys general, investigators, witnesses, and board members; monitors probationary licensees including mandated evaluations and reports; requires extensive knowledge on issues affecting confidentiality and public disclosure;
+Responsible for assisting in determining appropriate action on complaints of unprofessional, incompetent, impaired and unlicensed practice; initiates administrative investigations and/or provides technical assistance to investigators and staff; monitors probationary licensees including mandated evaluations and reports;

-Manages and directs licensing related activities and functions requiring an in-depth knowledge of statutes, rules, regulations, and board and agency policies; initiates and reviews applicant background investigations; evaluates documents and approves applications ensuring compliance with statutory requirements; approves applicant qualifications; evaluates and makes recommendations for approval or denial of waiver requests;
+Coordinates licensing related activities and functions requiring knowledge of statutes, rules, regulations, and board and agency policies; evaluates documents and applications ensuring compliance with statutory requirements; evaluates and makes recommendations for approval or denial of applications, exam and waiver requests;

 Performs other duties as required.